Monte Carlo of Lennard-Jones atoms¶

 # Compute distribution at T1, and normalize

-# Compute expected mean values from fitted EOS
+# Compare with expected mean values from fitted EOS

 Ueos = N * eos(temperature=T, density=N/V)['u']